Turskyi/ethical_scanner/README.md

 #### Application Business Rules - `use_cases`

 The `use_cases` module defines the business logic of the app.
-It is a component that is independent of the development platform, in other words, it is written purely in the programming language and does not contain any elements from the platform.
-In the case of `Flutter`, `use_cases` would be written purely in `Dart` without any `Flutter` elements.
-The reason for that is that `use_cases` should only be concerned with the business logic of the app, not with the implementation details.
+It is a part that is independent of the development platform, in other words, it is written purely in the programming language and doesn't contain any elements from the platform.
+In the case of `Flutter`,
+`use_cases` would be written purely in `Dart` without any `Flutter` elements.
+The reason for that is
+that `use_cases` should only be concerned with the business logic of the app, not with the implementation details.